stegmanh/GoSearchSuggestions/README.md

 The program is seperated into two different parts.
 The crawler and the web server.
 THe crawler does the.. crawler and the web server can serve files.

 The crawler works by crawling the CNN robotx.txt and starting from there.
 The messaging queue is build using redis and search and storage are built with postgres

+The front end is build using the gorilla middlewhere and packages.
+Front end build with html/css and vue.js